ckRobinson/multi-column-markdown/README.md

     - Quick Fix #1: Close and reopen the preview pane.
 Sometimes this requires swapping to a new file and back.

     - Quick Fix #2: Add a new character to an already existing line and then remove the character.
 This will force a full refresh of the multi-column region.
+- Adding a new multi-column region around an existing set of data causes the existing data to be rendered twice, the original data and again within the multi-column.
+    - Quick Fix: Close and reopen the preview pane.
+Sometimes this requires swapping to a new file and back.

 ### Other
 - This plugin currently does not support Obsidian's new markdown editor preview rendering, but hopefully that can be added in the future.